springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step4.md

 ## Deploy and test

-Apply the new ops files in order to deploy the app to the production namespace:
+Deploy the app to the production namespace by applying the new manifests to the cluster:

 ```
 kubectl apply -f deployment-prod.yaml